Basic Usage

 dataset = None

-if dataset_name in minari.list_local_datasets():
+if dataset_id in minari.list_local_datasets():

-dataset = minari.load_dataset(dataset_name)
+dataset = minari.load_dataset(dataset_id)

 for episode_id in range(total_episodes):